KomalKalbhor1/WeightLiftingPrediction/pml-weight_lifting_pred.md

 ### Alllmost there !

-Now that we have our model lets apply it on testing dataset and display confusion matrix so we can visually compare test result with cross validation one.
+Now that we have our final model lets apply it on testing dataset and then display confusion matrix so we can visually compare test result with previous cross validation one.
 We could also use a random forest or other classifier to ensemble to 2 or 3 predictors.
+Nevertheless this is not needed for this particular exercise as top two predictors achieved over 95% accuracy with the best one constantly over 99% with a out-of-sample error rate of under 1% based on cross-validation dataset (used for all predictors) and the "second" test dataset (used only for best model).

     ## [1] "Predicting with best bredictor: xgbTree"